#EveryHomeIsAFuture

 2. Better crisis responses

-Support Victorians when they’re most in need with more specialised crisis accommodation; more assertive outreach to connect rough sleepers with solutions; and more Housing First programs to support them on a path to long-term stability.
+Support Victorians when they’re most in need with more specialised crisis accommodation, especially for young people and people leaving family violence; more assertive outreach to connect rough sleepers with solutions; and more Housing First programs to support them on a path to long-term stability.

 See the exhibition.
 Join the conversation.